ArtemBystrovOfficial/task1/README.md

 # Task for company
 ## How to use

-- launch server in bash or cmd with `-ip` `-port`, use w/s or down/up for navigation ( all information in FManager )
+- launch server in bash or cmd with `-ip 127.0.0.1` `-port 2001`, use w/s or down/up for navigation (all information in [FManager.git](https://github.com/ArtemBystrovOfficial/FManager))
 - you can open logs or check online list for usability
 - launch client, and if you don't have error,then client connected to server
 - make all operation with task
 - designed in such a way as to show all the states and their errors

 ## Dependencies
-All elements support cross-rming
+All elements support cross-ming
 ```git
                   [task1](main)
                   /           \